Silicon: Marine microbial influences

 Diatoms use silicon in the biogenic silica (bSi) form, which is taken up by the silicon transport protein (SIT) to be predominantly used in the cell wall structure as frustules.
 Silicon enters the ocean in a dissolved form such as silicic acid or silicate.
 Since diatoms are one of the main users of these forms of silicon, they contribute greatly to the concentration of silicon throughout the ocean.
 Silicon forms a nutrient-like profile in the ocean due to the diatom productivity in shallow depths.
 Therefore, concentration of silicon is lower in the shallow ocean and higher in the deep ocean.

 Diatom productivity in the upper ocean contributes to the amount of silicon exported to the lower ocean.
 When diatom cells are lysed in the upper ocean, their nutrients such as iron, zinc, and silicon, are brought to the lower ocean through a process called marine snow.
 Marine snow involves the downward transfer of particulate organic matter by vertical mixing of dissolved organic matter.
 It has been suggested that silicon is considered crucial to diatom productivity and as long as there is silicic acid available for diatoms to use, the diatoms can contribute to other important nutrient concentrations in the deep ocean as well.

 In coastal zones, diatoms serve as the major phytoplanktonic organisms and greatly contribute to biogenic silica production.
 In the open ocean, however, diatoms have a reduced role in global annual silica production.
 Diatoms in North Atlantic and North Pacific subtropical gyres only contribute about 5–7% of global annual marine silica production.
 The Southern Ocean produces about one-third of global marine biogenic silica.
 The Southern Ocean is referred to as having a "biogeochemical divide" since only minuscule amounts of silicon are transported out of this region.

 Human nutrition

 There is some evidence that silicon is important to human health for their nail, hair, bone, and skin tissues, for example, in studies that demonstrate that premenopausal women with higher dietary silicon intake have higher bone density, and that silicon supplementation can increase bone volume and density in patients with osteoporosis.
 Silicon is needed for synthesis of elastin and collagen, of which the aorta contains the greatest quantity in the human body, and has been considered an essential element; nevertheless, it is difficult to prove its essentiality, because silicon is very common, and hence, deficiency symptoms are difficult to reproduce.

-Silicon is currently under consideration for elevation to the status of a "plant beneficial substance by the Association of American Plant Food Control Officials (AAPFCO)."
+Silicon was recognized as a "nutritive element" by the International Plant Nutrition Institute (IPNI) and a "beneficial substance" by the Association of American Plant Food Control Officials.